Top Tips for Pollution Prevention in Painting and Coatings

 of waste coating.

-- Pre-inspect parts to ensure it is dry, clean and dust-free, and to prevent
+- Pre-inspect parts to ensure they are dry, clean, and dust-free, and to prevent

 painting of obvious rejects.